npaguio/cse15l-lab-reports/labreport1.md

  - Working directory when command ran: `/home/lecture1`

- - When entering `cat` into the terminal with no argument, there was no output produced, but instead my terminal had crashed, being unable to input any other commands after that.
-Due to the terminal crashing and how the `cat` command is used to print what is in a file, along with the fact that the `cat` command was entered into the terminal without a file to print from, this was an error.
+ - When entering `cat` into the terminal with no argument, there was no output produced but instead my terminal had crashed, being unable to input any other commands after that. `cat` is used to print what's inside a file, but there was no file or path used since there was no argument alongside `cat`, thus causing the terminal to crash and being an error as `cat` was used without a file to print from.

 ### **Using** `cat` **with the argument being a path to a directory:**